Free People vs. Amazon: We put these favorite lounge sets to the test | CNN Underscored

 Both tops are described by the brands as oversized or relaxed.
 And for the Free People top, which I tried in a smaller version, that was still putting it loosely (no pun intended).
 This was a generously fitting top.

-The pants on the other hand were another story.
-Given my 5-foot-3 frame and past history with lounge sets like these, I was prepared to swim a bit — if not in the waist then at least in the length.
-However, Free People’s pants offered a surprising fit: the high-rise pants are secure at the waist and then flare into wide-leg cropped pants that bell above the ankle.
+The pants, on the other hand, were another story.
+Given my 5-foot-3-inch frame and past history with lounge sets like these, I was prepared to swim a bit — if not in the waist then at least in the length.
+However, Free People’s pants offered a surprising fit: The high-rise pants are secure at the waist and then flare into wide-leg cropped pants that bell above the ankle.
 That’s right, these bad boys won’t drag in the snow or get caught in your slippers because they don’t touch the floor — they leave your ankles bare and exposed, flapping in the wind and with a world of new styling opportunities for you to play with.
-But be warned for those excited to play outside with some cozy Bombas socks or Ugg slippers, this isn’t your average lounge set so your ankles are going to get cold.
+But be warned for those excited to play outside with some cozy Bombas socks or Ugg slippers, this isn’t your average lounge set, so your ankles are going to get cold.

-But with those wide-legged cropped pants-meets a more form-fitting elastic high-waist, you run more of a risk for unwanted lumps or bumps in the lower waist department.
+But with those wide-legged cropped pants plus a more form-fitting elastic high-waist, you run more of a risk of unwanted lumps or bumps in the lower waist department.

 Despite the Amazon pants looking considerably longer in the comparison photos, I didn’t drown in those pants, either.
 It’s just an optical illusion because they hit a bit higher on the waist and are floor-length (but actually the right floor length for me, so I consider that a win).